June 20, 2014

 Founders really don't think of fundraising as a process, but as a kind of a general amorphous exercise and that can be fatal.

-You know it really helps to put rigor around the fundraising process and even find other people, external advisors, investors you know angels who can help you make sure you stick to that process as well.
+You know it really helps to put rigor around the fundraising process.
+Find other people, external advisors, investors you know angels who can help you make sure you stick to that process as well.

 Peter: Do you have a standard template for a good fundraising process or do you craft a new one per raise?